KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

     </div>
     <br />
     <p>
-      We will use this table to keep track of the cost of multiplying matricies.
+      We will use this table to keep track of the cost of multiplying matrices.
       Notice that the diagonals are all 0; it's because we won't be multiplying a matrix by itself.
 The boxes with hyphens will be ignored because matrix multiplication works from left to right, not the other way around.
-Element Z<sub>a,b</sub> in the table will be the cost of multiplying all the matricies between a and b.
+Element Z<sub>a,b</sub> in the table will be the cost of multiplying all the matrices between a and b.
 Getting the top right corner box will give us our final answer.
     </p>
   </div>